mantidproject/mantid/docs/source/release/v3.12.0/diffraction.rst

 Engineering Diffraction
 -----------------------

-- :ref:`algm-GSASIIRefineFitPeaks>` has been re-integrated with the latest version of GSAS-II, allowing Rietveld and Pawley refinement within Mantid.
+- :ref:`GSASIIRefineFitPeaks <algm-GSASIIRefineFitPeaks>` has been re-integrated with the latest version of GSAS-II, allowing Rietveld and Pawley refinement within Mantid.
 - Usability improvements in the GUI: